MJMcP/Torpedo/README.md

 ##Credits
 - Code Insititure for the deployment terminal
 - Hasbro for the experience of playing Battleship, the tactile game this is based on.
-- https://coderspacket.com/battleship-game-in-python for further instructions to help construct the game
+- https://coderspacket.com/battleship-game-in-python for further instructions to help construct the game" -

 -
 ## Reminders